pymc-devs/pymc/GOVERNANCE.md

 Traditionally, Project leadership was provided by a BDFL (Chris Fonnesbeck) and subset of Contributors, called Core Developers, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project GitHub repositories.
-In general all Project decisions are made through consensus among the Core Developers with input from the Community.
-The BDFL can, but rarely chooses to, override the Core Developers and make a final decision on a matter.
+In general all Project decisions were made through consensus among the Core Developers with input from the Community.
+The BDFL could, but rarely chose to, override the Core Developers and make a final decision on a matter.

 While this approach has served us well, as the Project grows and faces more